Consistent least squares estimation in population-size-dependent branching processes: Background

 and

-see for instance \cite{Gosselin-2001}.
-The vector $\vc u$ corresponds to the \emph{quasi-stationary} (or \emph{quasi-limiting}) distribution of $\{Z_n\}$, and the vector $\vc v$ records the relative ``strength'' of each state.
-We refer the reader to \cite[Section 2.3]{braunsteins2022parameter} for a more detailed explanation.
+see for instance \cite[\blue{Lemma 6.1}]{Gosselin-2001}. \blue{The vector $\vc u$ corresponds to the \emph{quasi-stationary} (or \emph{quasi-limiting}) distribution of $\{Z_n\}$, while the vector $\vc v$ captures the relative ``strength'' of each state.
+Indeed, using \eqref{Qn}, and letting $\vc e_i$ denote a column vector where the $i$th entry is 1 and all other entries are 0, and }